AnyDSL/MimIR/docs/README.md

 **MimIR** is a recursive acronym for _MimIR is my Intermediate Representation_.

 In Norse mythology, [Mímir](https://en.wikipedia.org/wiki/M%C3%ADmir) was a being of immense wisdom.
-After he was beheaded in the Æsir–Vanir War, Odin preserved his head, which continued to recite secret knowledge and counsel.
+After being beheaded in the Æsir–Vanir War, Odin preserved his head, which continued to speak secret knowledge and offer counsel.

 Today, **you** have Mímir's head at your fingertips.

 - **MimIR** refers to the core graph-based intermediate representation and its C++ API.
-- **Mim** is a lightweight, textual representation of MimIR.
+- **Mim** is a lightweight textual representation of MimIR.
+  It is not a full-featured programming language, but provides enough syntactic sugar to concisely express polymorphic and dependent types (including type-level dependencies introduced by many type variables).
+  Mim is mainly intended for defining plugin interfaces and writing small test cases.

-In the entire codebase we consistently use `mim` / `MIM` for namespaces, macros, CMake variables, etc.
+Throughout the codebase, we consistently use `mim` / `MIM` for namespaces, macros, CMake variables, and related identifiers.

 ## 💬 Community